MalinescuIonut/VideoSummarizer/README.md

 !Important: Some of the objects detected may be false detections, considering the framerate of a movie to be 24 fps,

-objects that appear under a threshold, let's say 24 times, are likely to be erroneous, as their nr. of appearances is too small to be considerd relevant.
+objects that appear under a threshold, let's say 24 times, are likely to be erroneous, as their nr. of appearances is too

+small to be considered even relevant.

 https://github.com/ultralytics/yolov5